Skip to content

 Multi-widget hosts should use the peer build to share one Vue copy.
 See Distribution.

-Vue SFC <style scoped> works inside the widget — the shadow root adds another layer of isolation.
-If you’re using global utility classes (Tailwind), those go into styles so the shadow root has them.
+Vue SFC <style scoped> works inside the widget.
+With shadow: true the shadow root adds another layer of isolation; without it, Vue’s data-v-… hash is usually enough.
+If you’re using global utility classes (Tailwind), those go into styles (or a host <link>) so the widget can reach them.

 Same hazard as React: two widgets with dist/index.js give you two Vue runtimes on the same page.
 Use the peer build for multi-widget pages.